WebAssembly/component-model/design/mvp/CanonicalABI.md

 is in progress or in the process of being cancelled traps.
 This means that client code must take care to wait for these operations to finish (potentially cancelling them via `stream.cancel-{read,write}`) before dropping.
-The `SYNC_COPY` vs. `ASYNC_COPY` distinction is tracked in the state to determine whether the copy operation can be cancelled.
+The `SYNC_COPYING` vs. `ASYNC_COPYING` distinction is tracked in the state to determine whether the copy operation can be cancelled.

 The polymorphic `copy` method dispatches to either `ReadableStream.read` or `WritableStream.write` and allows the implementations of `stream.{read,write}`